IT Classes & Bootcamps Las Vegas

 Notable Industries for Las Vegas IT Professionals

 Nearly every major industry in Las Vegas uses IT professionals in some capacity.
-The tech industry is growing consistently in Vegas, but IT professionals are more likely to find work in areas that are not traditionally considered "tech, " but intersect with tech considerably.
+The tech industry is growing consistently in Vegas, but IT professionals are more likely to find work in areas that are not traditionally considered “tech” but intersect with tech considerably.
 This includes hospitality, finance, healthcare, and even government.
 Regardless of the industry, IT professionals are usually considered tech workers, even if they work for companies and organizations in a different industry.

-Top Las Vegas IT Roles & Salaries
+Las Vegas IT Jobs and Salaries

 • IT Support: This specialist role is associated with the “tech support” that people call when their computer, internet, software, or hardware is malfunctioning.
 IT Support Specialists in Las Vegas are earning an average yearly salary of $66,000, according to Zip Recruiter.
 These professionals can end up earning anywhere between $44,000 and $93,000, depending on their specific role within a company or organization.